The latest frontier in worker activism: Zoom union campaigns

 The software does have some features that make it conducive, or at least functional, for union business, organizers said.

-“It’s sort of like an electronic home visit,” said Jamie Horowitz, a former union organizer who consults with unions now in Washington, referring to the common union organizing practice where organizers try to meet with workers at their homes, to develop a more personal relationship.
+“It’s sort of like an electronic home visit,” said Jamie Horwitz, a former union organizer who consults with unions now in Washington, referring to the common union organizing practice where organizers try to meet with workers at their homes, to develop a more personal relationship.

 Contract negotiations in the physical world often take place in a three-room setup — a common meeting room, with two caucus rooms for each side to adjourn to privately.
 Zoom doesn’t quite offer that kind of setup, but it does have a waiting room feature, which organizers use, to control when the opposing side is allowed back into the main chat room, after a confidential check in, for example.

-Note: An earlier version of this story misspelled Jamie Horwitz.
-It also misidentified a United Steelworkers’ group that voted by mail to join a union.
-It was not the staff of the Carnegie Museum, which is still in the midst of a campaign, but the staff of steel company, Carpenter Technology, which voted by mail.